python/cpython/Doc/c-api/dict.rst

    Return a new empty dictionary, or *NULL* on failure.

-.. c:function:: PyObject* PyDictProxy_New(PyObject *dict)
+.. c:function:: PyObject* PyDictProxy_New(PyObject *mapping)

-   Return a proxy object for a mapping which enforces read-only behavior.
-   This is normally used to create a proxy to prevent modification of the dictionary for non-dynamic class types.
+   Return a :class:`types.MappingProxyType` object for a mapping which enforces read-only behavior.
+This is normally used to create a view to prevent modification of the dictionary for non-dynamic class types.

 .. c:function:: void PyDict_Clear(PyObject *p)